Sewer Programs and Financing

 County Participation in Latecomers Agreements

-Under this policy the Department may finance a share of sewer facility projects and seek reimbursement of the cost by establishing a latecomers agreement that entitles the County to a proportional share of the reimbursement from the latecomers charges paid by the Tributary Properties.
+Under this policy the Planning and Public Works Department may finance a share of sewer facility projects and seek reimbursement of the cost by establishing a latecomers agreement that entitles the County to a proportional share of the reimbursement from the latecomers charges paid by the Tributary Properties.
 The proportional share (connection charge credits) would be based on the respective contribution of the applicant and the County to the original total reimbursable construction costs.
 Latecomers agreements shall have a 20-year term and the applicant/County reimbursement shall be set forth and authorized by contract.